The Science of Fictions: Production

 Noen conceived the idea for the film in 2012 while visiting Gumuk Pasir, an area near Parangkusumo Beach in Bantul, Yogyakarta.
-The landscape reminded him of the moon's surface and gave inspired him to write a story set in the 1960s, during which the first ever moon landing was a major public interest.
+The landscape reminded him of the Moon's surface and gave inspired him to write a story set in the 1960s, during which the first ever Moon landing was a major public interest.
 It took Noen seven years to realize the idea into a feature film, a time span which he spent to develop the screenplay and seek funding.

 Release

 The film had its world premiere at the Locarno Film Festival in Switzerland in August 2019.
 It went through months of festival runs abroad before making it to Indonesian theaters in December 2020.

 Reception

-Upon its screening at Locarno, Marta Balaga wrote for Cine Europa that the film "can’t quite match its ambitions, failing to keep up the interest and brought down by a terrible, sentimental ending" and that "there is no shaking off a certain feeling of melancholy about the entire thing."
+Upon its screening at Locarno, Marta Bałaga wrote for Cineuropa that the film "can’t quite match its ambitions, failing to keep up the interest and brought down by a terrible, sentimental ending" and that "there is no shaking off a certain feeling of melancholy about the entire thing."
 Reviewing the film for Screen Anarchy, Martin Cudlac was more positive, calling it "a socio-political parable for the age of fake news" that "approaches a hot topic from a slapsticky angle although satire never breaks through as Anggi Noen keeps tight control over the film´s message."
 Local critic Dwiki Aprinaldi of Cinema Poetica was more critical of the film.
 Calling Noen's screenplay "abstract", he wrote that the film "seems to say much while in reality it is just a pretentious oration that revolves around itself".